Paymaster of the Honourable Corps of Gentlemen at Arms

-The office of Paymaster of the Honourable Corps of Gentlemen at Arms and the office of Co-Paymaster of the Honourable Corps of Gentlemen at Arms, were offices created under the Great Seal.
-These offices were appointed under Letters Patent, which were mostly for the life of the office holder so appointed.
+The office of Paymaster of the Honourable Corps of Gentlemen at Arms and the office of Co-Paymaster of the Honourable Corps of Gentlemen at Arms, were offices created under the Great Seal of the Realm.
+These offices were appointed under letters patent, which were mostly for the life of the officeholder.
 The first appointment was on 30 October 1660.